Strumenta/MPSServer/documentation/routes.md

 # MPSServer HTTP routes

+Most routes return an `OperationResult`, encoded in JSON.

+It contains three fields:

+* success: boolean value
+* message: string value
+* value: it could be anything

 ## Global routes

 **GET /**: return the message `MPS Server up and running.`.
 It can be used to verify that the MPS Server is up.